ntswamp/proof-of-kill/README.md

 <br>

 **Prepare Multiple Terminals**

-You want to simulate multiple nodes of a P2P network by openning multiple terminal windows.
+You want to simulate multiple nodes of a P2P network by opening multiple terminal windows.
-If you are using VScode, this goal can be easily achieved tapping `Split Terminal` button in the upper right-hand corner of the default terminal window.
+If you are using VScode, this goal can be easily achieved by tapping `Split Terminal` button in the upper right-hand corner of the default terminal window, I suggest an independent one though.
->If nodes can't find each other, turn off firewall and retry.
+>If nodes can't find each other, turn off the firewall and retry.

 ![Screenshot 2021-09-16 113610](https://user-images.githubusercontent.com/50705651/133540241-1bf10cb4-11fd-4457-aa42-92e427ada100.jpg)

 <br>

 **Play with Configuration File**

   The key field in the configuration file is `listen_port`, a unique ports stands for a unique node in our simulated P2P network.</br>
-  You can leave other parts default. but don't set `mine_difficulty_value` lower than 8, otherwise you won't see the mining details show up in the log when it done too fast.
+  You can leave other parts default. but don't set `mine_difficulty_value` lower than 8, otherwise you won't see any mining details show up in the log when it was done too fast.
 ```shell
  vim config.yaml
 ```